andrewrosemberg/LearningToOptimize.jl/README.md

 ## Learning proxies

-In order to train models to be able to forecast optimization solutions from parameter values, one option is to use the package Flux.jl:
+To train models to be able to forecast optimization solutions from parameter values, one option is to use the package Flux.jl:

 ```julia
 using CSV, DataFrames, Flux